 - They can be less powerful

 The less conventional choice for furnace installations, electricity-powered furnaces have risen in popularity over the years for several reasons.
 For one, they don’t rely on an external fuel source like gas to keep running, which not only makes them easy to operate, but also safer, considering there is no combustion process, unlike with a traditional furnace.
-Also, all electric furnaces have an AFUE (annual fuel utilization efficiency) rating of 100%, because there is no fuel involved at all.
+It's worth thinking about electric furnace efficiency ratings.
+All electric furnaces have an AFUE (annual fuel utilization efficiency) rating of 100%, because there is no fuel involved at all.

 You might think that given the fuel advantages of electric furnaces, they would automatically be more efficient.
 However, this is not taking into account your electricity bills.
 Electric furnaces may raise your utility costs, since they run completely on electricity to heat your home.
 Because these systems create original heat rather than using the heat transfer process, they may also have to work extremely hard to heat your home, which some have found makes them less powerful, especially when paired with an air handler of an AC unit.